clojure-emacs/clj-refactor.el/README.md

 - Common namespace shorthands are (optionally) automatically required when you type it.
 - comparator for sort require, use and import is configurable, add optional lenght based comparator to sort longer first
+- add semantic comparator to sort items closer to the current namespace first
 - add `cljr-project-clean` with configurable clean functions

 #### From 0.11 to 0.12